chaoso/DeepFashion-1/README.md

 ## Description
-This is a python implementation of the paper [Be Your Own Prada: Fashion Synthesis with Structural Coherence] (https://arxiv.org/pdf/1710.07346.pdf), using the Pytorch library.
+This is a python implementation of the paper [Be Your Own Prada: Fashion Synthesis with Structural Coherence](https://arxiv.org/pdf/1710.07346.pdf), using the Pytorch library.

 DeepFashion is a project that focuses on creating fashion synthesis with structural coherence.
 This is done by using a stackedGAN together with a text encoder, which is build on a RNN architecture.